okfn/okfn.github.com/blog/_posts/2018-03-08-open-data-day-tweets.md

 ### Packaging the Data and associated resources

+Providing context when sharing data is important, and Frictionless Data's [Data Package][dp] format makes it possible.
 Using [datapackage.r][dp-r], we can infer a schema for the `all tweets` CSV file and publish it alongside the other resources.

 {% highlight r %}